The Nondecreasing Rank: Conclusion and Future Directions

 In this article the concept of the nondecreasing rank was introduced and properties of nondecreasing factorizations were examined.
 There remains a wealth of relevant, open questions to be explored, a few of which we mention here.
 One property of ND factorizations not extensively discussed is the uniqueness of such factorizations.
 Like with nonnegative matrix factorizations, it is expected that only under similarly strong conditions, such as separability \citep[Sec 4.2.2]{GillisNNMF}, will a matrix have a unique ND factorization.
 Also not discussed, is how to choose a suitable rank $r$ for performing an ND factorization.
 An easy method for doing this is to plot the value of a divergence objective function against $r$ and look for a kink in the plot where the divergence stops decreasing rapidly in response to an increase of $r$ \citep{ElbowPlotchoi2017selecting}.
 In Section \ref{sec:Optimization} an algorithm is introduced for minimizing the Frobenius norm between a tensor and its ND approximation.
 Developing efficient multiplicative update \citep{MultiplicativeUpdateleesueng2000algorithms} algorithms for finding ND approximations would be a valuable contribution.
 To construct such an algorithm more constraints as compared to NMF, stemming from the monotonicity constraints of the order cones, have to be contended with.

 Nondecreasing factorizations are closely related to ideas in the field of order constrained statistical inference \citep{OrderRestrictedBarlowBartholomew,OrderRestrictedRobertsonDykstra}.
 Beyond monotonicity constraints, related shape constraints for functions, such as convexity and unimodality, would be interesting to inspect for low-rank structures.
-Furthermore, such problems can be contextualized from an infinite-dimensional, functional data analysis perspective, where notions of convex sets and rank continue to be well-defined.
+Unimodal matrix factorizations have previously been examined in \citep{ang2021nonnegativeUnimodal,bro1998UnimodalPositivity}.
+Unimodality is related to the umbrella order where $x_1 \prec \cdots \prec x_{l-1} \prec x_l \succ x_{l+1} \cdots \succ x_p$.
+The main distinction is that in a unimodal vector it is not known which of the entries is the maximum, while for the umbrella order above the $x_l$th entry is posited to be the maximum.
+The non-convex cone of unimodal vectors is therefore equal to a union of umbrella-order cones.
+Problems involving convex, unimodal, and monotone factorizations can also be contextualized from an infinite-dimensional, functional data analysis perspective, where notions of convex sets and rank continue to be well-defined.